 top of page

-‘How do scientists investigate the health of Lake Superior’ is the focus of FREE scientific excursions aboard Michigan Tech’s research vessel, Agassiz, that will be offered at the Strawberry Festival from 12:30-6 pm, Saturday, July 9, departing from the Chassell marina.
+‘How scientists investigate the health of Lake Superior’ is the focus of a scientific excursion experience aboard Michigan Tech’s research vessel, “Agassiz,” that will be offered at the Strawberry Festival from 12:30-6 pm, Saturday, July 9, departing from the Chassell marina.

-The public is also welcome to come to the Chassell Marina dock on Saturday to get on the list.
-Excursions will depart at 12:30, 1:15, 2:00, 2:45, 3:30, 4:15 and 5:00 pm from the marina.
-Each excursion has room for 18 participants.
-Spaces go quickly.
-Half of the available spaces will be saved for onsite participants.
+People are also welcome to come to the Chassell Marina dock on Saturday to reserve a space.
+Excursions will depart at 12:30, 1:15, 2:00, 2:45, 3:30, 4:15 and 5:00 pm from the Chassell Marina.
+Each excursion has room for 18 participants and due to the popularity of this activity, the spaces go quickly.
+Half of all available spaces will be saved for onsite participants.

-On each scientific excursion, Kenny Larsen, a Michigan Tech scientist in the Department of Civil & Environmental Engineering at the Great Lakes Research Center, will show how data is collected on water clarity, temperature, and turbidity and explain what that tells us about the health of Lake Superior and Chassell Bay.
-He will explain the link between land uses and the health of the Great Lakes.
+On each scientific excursion, Kenny Larsen, a Michigan Tech scientist in the Department of Civil, Environmental, and Geospatial Engineering and the Great Lakes Research Center, will show how data is collected on water clarity, temperature, and turbidity and explain what that tells us about the health of Lake Superior and Chassell Bay.
+He will also explain the link between current and past land uses and the health of the Great Lakes.

 Children must be at least 7 years of age.
-All youth younger than 15 years need to be accompanied by an adult.
-Life jackets are available for all passengers.
-All must wear closed toe shoes.
+All youth younger than 15 years must be accompanied by an adult.
+Personal floatation devices are available for all passengers.
+All participants must wear closed toe shoes.

-For more information on the scientific excursions aboard MTU’s Agassiz at the Strawberry Festival, contact: Joan Chadde 906-487-3341 or jchadde@mtu.edu.
+For more information on the scientific excursions aboard MTU’s Agassiz at the Strawberry Festival, contact: Tom Oliver at 906-487-2412 or teoliver@mtu.edu

 Michigan Tech’s Great Lakes Research Center http://greatlakes.mtu.edu/